Injustice 2: Sales

 Injustice 2 topped the United Kingdom's multi-platform physical sales chart during its first two weeks after launch, with the PlayStation 4 and Xbox One versions simultaneously taking the first and second spots, respectively.
 This marked the first time a fighting game had taken the top spot since Mortal Kombat X in April 2015.
 Launch sales for the game in the United Kingdom were also roughly one-third higher than the debut of Injustice: Gods Among Us.
 Likewise, Injustice 2 was the top-selling game across all platforms in Australia and New Zealand during its first two weeks, and the best-selling game in the United States for the month of May 2017.
 It reached number 2 in Switzerland.
 It became the PlayStation Store's most downloaded PlayStation 4 title for May 2017, with Darkseid being the third best-selling DLC of the month.
 The Ultimate Pack and Fighter Pack 1 were both in the Top 10 downloads in June 2017.
 Three months later, Fighter Pack 2 also made the Top 10.
 By the end of May, Injustice 2 was the ninth best-selling game of 2017.
 Time Warner declared the game as "the highest-grossing console game in the second quarter of 2017," selling approximately 1.5 million copies in the first three months of its release.
+According to Ed Boon, as of August 2026 the game has sold 9 million units.